JoeyStanley/real/_posts/2018-10-15-jealousy-list-2.md

 tags: [Jealousy Lists, R, Skills, Data Viz]
 ---

 This is the second post in my occasional series of [Jealousy Lists](https://fivethirtyeight.com/features/damn-we-wish-wed-done-these-11-stories/).
 I'm subscribed to about 50 blogs, most of them Data Science--related, and I've see a lot of really cool stuff coming out recently.
 It makes me really want to take my R skills to the next level.
-Anyway, these are some cool posts that I read recenty:
+Anyway, these are some cool posts that I read recently:

 1. [Michael Höhle](http://staff.math.su.se/hoehle/). ["Judging Freehand Circle Drawing Competitions"](http://staff.math.su.se/hoehle/blog/2018/07/31/circle.html).